About Zia F. Modabber

 • General counsel to Trent Reznor, the Nine Inch Nails frontman turned Oscar-winning film score composer, in all motion picture scoring work, composer contracts and intellectual property matters.

-• Co-lead counsel for the Estate of Michael Jackson in a dispute with Jackson’s former manager, Tohme Tohme, who claims millions of dollars in unpaid commissions.
+• Co-lead trial counsel for the Estate of Michael Jackson in a dispute with Jackson's former manager, Tohme Tohme, who claims millions of dollars in unpaid commissions.

 • Represented several defendants in an idea submission case over the development of a television program.
-Obtained summary judgment.

 Publications